jcfr/qt-easy-build/README.md

 ### Notes ###

+* the minimum glibc version [supported by QtWebEngine is 2.17](https://github.com/qt/qtwebengine/commit/6d9fe6ba35024efc8e0a26435b51e25aa3ea7f09#diff-fb760d5130a8d1bf9c6f4be03ebcdc20).
+This excludes building QtWebEngine on less than CentOS 7, for example (local glibc version may be checked with `ldd --version`).

 * `buildType` can be set to either 'Release' or 'Debug'

 * `bits` can be set to either '32' or '64'